 The certification process formally evaluates and assesses your community’s efforts to provide an inclusive place for all.
-Candidates submit an application; complete a self-assessment; and receive an evaluative site visit and a detailed final report that identifies local strengths and provides a roadmap for areas of growth.
+Candidates submit an application; complete a self-assessment; and receive an evaluative audit and a detailed final report that identifies local strengths and provides a roadmap for areas of growth.

-The Certified Welcoming program is accepting city and county government applicants.
+Local governments are required to be the lead applicant for Certified Welcoming.
 Partners, such as nonprofits, can contribute to the process at any stage, including completing the application, contributing to the self-assessment, and being consultants during the site visit.

-From start to finish, the certification process typically takes about six months; more advanced communities may take less time and it should not take more than one year.
+From start to finish, the certification process typically takes six months to one year.

-Certificates are valid for three years.
-To maintain certification, local governments must continue to meet the core criteria listed in the Welcoming Standard, address any observations made in their Final Audit Report, and complete a recertification audit before the certificate expires.
+Certificates are valid for four years.
+To maintain certification, local governments must continue to meet the indicators in the Welcoming Standard, address any observations in their Certification Report, and update their self-assessment before their certificate expires.